 LLP was created in 2010 in India to provide entrepreneurs with the option of a partnership alternative Firms.
 The reason for the introduction of a Limited Liability Partnership (LLP) was to provide a new type of business entity that has a lower liability for owners while at the same time being simple to manage.
 This article examines the critical distinctions between an LLP and a Partnership Firm.
+Anyways, you will need to have some aid with your HR department, and that is where you can partner with a global employer of record agency like INS Global Consulting.

 Difference Between LLP and Partnership Firm